sendbird/sendbird-platform-sdk-java/docs/MessagesApi.md

 <a name="updateMessageById"></a>
 # **updateMessageById**
-> SendBirdMessageResponse updateMessageById(channelType, channelUrl, messageId, apiToken, updateMessageByIdData)
+> SendBirdMessageResponse updateMessageById(apiToken, channelType, channelUrl, messageId, updateMessageByIdData)

 Update a message